Bug #95122

 I don't think there's much we can do here but not relying on the dates the file system reports to TYPO3, which requires major rewrites of FAL, AFAICS.

-Updated by Andrea Herzog-Kienast about 3 years ago
+Updated by Andrea Herzog-Kienast over 3 years ago

 Jepp, but strange noboby noticed.
 As I can see: Uploaded file in FAL gets a timestamp, however upload date.
 If you change the filename LINUX "thinks" - a new file.
 Changing Metadata doesn't have any influences to date times.